angular-schule/angular-cli-ghpages/README.md

 ```

 For your convenience, you can also use `prerenderTarget` (which adds the suffix `:prerender:production`).
-There is no support for `universalBuildTarget` or `serverTarget` because Github pages only supports static assets!
+There is no support for `universalBuildTarget` or `serverTarget` because Github Pages only supports static assets and no Server-Side Rendering!

 We will then try to deploy the `dist/test/browser` folder to Github pages.
 If this is not the folder that you want to serve, then you should specify the directory explicitly with the `--dir` option.